Sykkro/bearer-auth/README.md

 </div>

 # About
-Traefik forward-auth middleware to inject bearer tokens for authenticated users.
+Traefik forward-auth middleware to impersonate kubernetes user/service accounts for authenticated users.

+> *WARNING* this is currently in POC phase, so expect things to break or not work at all as you'd expect

-Conceptually, this is a simple HTTP server that runs on port 8000 by default and processes user tokens via HTTP headers.
+Conceptually, this is a simple HTTP server that runs on port 8000 by default and processes user ids via HTTP headers.
-The end purpose is to serve as an enrichement middleware chained after `thomseddon/traefik-forward-auth`, mapping `X-Forwarded-User` users to bearer tokens to be injected via `Authentication: Bearer <token>` headers.
+The end purpose is to serve as an enrichement middleware chained after `thomseddon/traefik-forward-auth`, mapping `X-Forwarded-User` users to configured impersonations, by sending a (pre-configured, pod-mounted) impersonator bearer token with `Authentication: Bearer <token>` and impersonated account name with `Impersonate-User` in the response HTTP headers.

-This is currently in POC phase, and the only thing this is doing right now is intercepting authenticated users and logging some stuff, basically acting as a logging MITM proxy for authenticated users.
+Please refer to [this file](test/config_reference.yaml) for configuration guidelines.

 *Please note:* This is a WIP project and I have zero knowledge in go, being these my very first lines of code in this language.
 Feel free to share suggestions or contribute with improvements/some refactoring. 🛠